Blog

 Lina is a medical coworking space with three locations in the US.
 They were one of the first medical coworking spaces in the world, and they have done an incredible amount of work in paving the way for this growing coworking niche.

-Lina offers a variety of rooms for their members including:
+Lina offers a variety of rooms for medical practitioners including:

 • Private offices